Skip to content

 Caveats

 • lookahead-analysis can only verify / falsify the trades it calculated and verified.
 If the strategy has many different signals / signal types, it's up to you to select appropriate parameters to ensure that all signals have triggered at least once.
-Not triggered signals will not have been verified.
-This could lead to a false-negative (the strategy will then be reported as non-biased).
+Signals that are not triggered will not have been verified.

-• lookahead-analysis has access to everything that backtesting has too.
-Please don't provoke any configs like enabling position stacking.
-If you decide to do so, then make doubly sure that you won't ever run out of max_open_trades amount and neither leftover money in your wallet.
+• lookahead-analysis has access to the same backtesting options and this can introduce problems.
+Please don't use any options like enabling position stacking as this will distort the number of checked signals.
+If you decide to do so, then make doubly sure that you won't ever run out of max_open_trades slots, and that you have enough capital in the backtest wallet configuration.